thecosmicskye/CosmiCoach/README.md

-# Cosmic Coach - an ADHD Coaching iOS App
+# CosmiCoach - an ADHD Coaching iOS App

 An iOS mobile app that uses Claude 3.7 to help manage Apple Reminders and Calendar, providing empathic coaching for people with ADHD.